austensatterlee/JSPlotter/README.md

 # JSPlot

-## JSPlot is a simple javascript plotting library, useful for quick debugging or visualization of signals.
-I wrote this as a personal tool, and it has primarily only been tested with Chrome.
+#### JSPlot is a simple javascript plotting library, useful for quick debugging or visualization of signals.

 To use JSPlot, simply initialize the Grapher object onto a canvas element.
 Plot data retrospectively using graphData, or on the fly with graphStream.